Choosing a Certification Assessment Body

 Becoming a UKAS accredited CAB involves regular assessments against a specific standard, called ISO 17021, which checks for competence, consistency and impartiality.
-With UKAS backed by Government, a certificate from the British Assessment Bureau will be recognised across the public and private sectors, worldwide.
+The British Assessment Bureau is accredited by UKAS, and because UKAS is backed by Government, a certificate from the British Assessment Bureau will be recognised across the public and private sectors, worldwide.

 Money Back Guarantee